Elegantuni/nethack-3.6.0-for-minix3/README.md

 $ cd sys/unix <br />
 $ ./setup.sh hints/unix <br />
 $ cd ../.. <br />
+# 1-25-2020 the current nethack you should run $ make fetch-Lua at this moment then the rest of the commands should work. <br />
 $ make <br />
 $ make install <br />
 $ cd <br />